SETTING YOUR BUDGET

 Being a practical man, together we came up with a great solution he was happy to go with: I designed exactly the ring she wanted, including a big diamond surrounded by smaller stones, we made the ring in platinum with all the little diamonds in the halo and down the shank – but the wheeze was we put a large cubic zirconium (fake diamond) in the middle.

 This was all done in secret.
 When he proposed she was bowled over and loved the ring.
-He did tell her what he had done, and that the plan was to buy the diamond to go in the middle on their first wedding anniversary, when he had saved up enough to pay for that too.
+He did tell her what he had done, and that the plan was to buy the large centre diamond on their first wedding anniversary, when he had saved up enough to pay for that too.
 She was thrilled and thought that was a great way to do it; they didn’t tell anyone else, and no-one knew or guessed.

 So everyone was really happy.
 She got the ring she wanted, he could afford to pay for it, her mum was super impressed and no-one was any the wiser.